Design & Innovation (DESN)

 DESN 210.
 Introduction to Programming for Business Applications.
 3 Units.

 This course will introduce students to the basics of programming logic utilizing the Python programming language and environment.
 The course will help students understand how to apply programming solutions and related algorithmic thinking to solve common business and decision problems.
 This class is a great introduction into programming logic, it just happens to use Python.
 This course will teach the fundamentals of programming logic, which could be applied to any programming language available today or into the future.
 Learning Objectives: Upon completion of this course students should have a foundational knowledge of how to use variables, operators, manipulate strings, loops, functions, and basic array manipulation all through Python programming language.
 The course will culminate with a final project where students will be divided into groups with each group solving a different small business problem.
 The final submission will require a joint white paper submission that demonstrates the following learned objectives: problem research, scope, architect, and design a potential solution using python environment.
 A sample of the implemented Python code that was used to solve this problem will be required for final submission.
 Each student must have access to a computer that can be brought to class.
 No programming experience is required.
 Downloading and installing Python is covered at the start of the course.
-Basic computer skills: surfing websites, running programs, saving and opening documents, etc. Offered as BTEC 420 and DESN 210.
-Counts as a Quantitative Reasoning course.
+Basic computer skills: surfing websites, running programs, saving and opening documents, etc. Counts as a Quantitative Reasoning course.

 DESN 302.
 Creativity in Design & Business: Sources of Perception, Imagination, & Creative Thinking.
 3 Units.